hashicorp/vscode-terraform/README.md

 - Automatically closes braces and quotes
 - Adds a command for running `terraform validate`
 - Linting support with the help of [tflint](https://github.com/wata727/tflint)
-- ***EXPERIMENTAL***:
 - Browse document symbols
 - Browse workspace symbols
 - Peek definition
 - Goto definition
 - Find references
 - Completion for variables and outputs
-  - Rename variables (and all usages)
+- Rename variables, resource, and data types and all references
+- Show variable values on hover

 ## Syntax Highlighting